AlexGaudon/tallyo/README.md

 # Tallyo

+# DISCLAIMER: This is in no way meant for "production" use.
+It's still very early, and there may be bugs.

 "What is not defined cannot be measured.
 What is not measured, cannot be improved.
 What is not improved, is always degraded" - William Thomson Kelvin

 Tallyo is an attempt to measure personal finance, and provide you with the insights you need to hopefully make a change for the better.